Home » Recipes » Recipes by Season » Fall Recipes » Cajun Style Royal Red Shrimp Pasta for One (or a crowd)

 Let’s Talk Shrimp

 You only need a handful of simple ingredients to make this spicy Cajun shrimp pasta.
-Buy the best red shrimp (or any high-quality sweet shrimp) that you can find and the rest is pretty simple.
-The success of this dish is dependent on the quality of the shrimp as is the case when there are so few ingredients.
-Be sure to use the tips below for how to choose and buy the best seafood and get ready for your restaurant-quality pasta at home.
+Buy the best shrimp that you can find and the rest is pretty simple.
+The success of this shrimp pasta depends squarely on the quality of the shrimp (as is pretty much always the case).
+Be sure to use the tips below for how to choose and buy the best seafood and get ready for a great homemade shrimp pasta.

 • 6 Royal Red Shrimp, deveined with shell-on (or other wild-caught sustainable shrimp)

-• 4 ounces dried spaghetti or linguine pasta (120g)
+• 4 ounces dried spaghetti or linguine pasta (115g)

-• 2 tablespoons unsalted butter (separated into two equal portions) (28-30g)
+• 2 tablespoons unsalted butter (separated into two equal portions) (30g)

-• 1/2 teaspoon or more liquid Concentrated Zatarain’s Shrimp & Crab Boil, or more to taste (3g)
+• 1/2 teaspoon liquid Concentrated Zatarain’s Shrimp & Crab Boil, or to taste (3g)

 • 1/2 teaspoon Old Bay Seasoning, or more to taste (2g)